molsim/HYDROID/docs/INDEX.md

 The overall idea is outlined in the figure below.
 ![HRF](Figure1.png)

-For more information see [Theoretical backgroud of hydroxyl-radical footprinting](#theoretical-backgroud-of-hydroxyl-radical footprinting) section.
+For more information see [Theoretical backgroud of HRF](#theoretical-backgroud-of-HRF) section.

 ## Workflow